 Usage Guide: This command is generally for route suppressed by the aggregated and summary-only conditions.
-Routes meet the route map conditions will still be send
+Routes meet the route map conditions will still be send separately other than suppressed.

 Switch(config-router)#neighbor 10.1.1.66 unsuppress-map rmp